-16.2 Continuing Education Program.
-Professional development is a shared responsibility.
+- 16.1 Performance Assessment.
+In order to promote professional development, each nurse will be assessed and counseled regarding competencies and goals by his/her immediate supervisor, or designee, on at least an annual basis.
+Assessment and goal setting is a collaborative process which may include self-assessment, goal setting, and/or peer review.
+The nurse will select those individuals who may participate in that nurse's peer review, and the contents of these peer reviews shall remain confidential.
+The nurse will be shown all final written assessment and goal statements and have the right to respond in writing to such documentation.
+Both the assessment and goal statements, and the response, will be placed in the nurse's personnel file.
+A copy of the assessment and goal statements will be furnished to the nurse. - 16.1.1 The performance assessment is not intended to be a mechanism for disciplinary action, but may be referenced in future disciplinary actions.
+Employees who do not meet standards in specific areas will be expected to develop an action plan to bring their competencies up to standard.
+These action plans are to be mutually agreed upon between the individual nurse and his/her immediate supervisor or designee. - 16.1.2 Nursing competency and skills checklists shall be reviewed and amended on each nursing program, as appropriate, by the Professional Nursing Care Committee. - responsibility.
 The Agency agrees to maintain a continuing education program for all nurses.
 Each nurse is encouraged to present suggestions for improving the program to his/her supervisor.
 Nurses are expected to attend in-service educational functions during their normal shifts, with the prior approval of the Agency.
 When it is not possible for a nurse to attend a voluntary in-service educational function during his or her normal shift, the nurse may choose to attend and be compensated for that function held at an alternative time outside of his or her normal shift, provided that the nurse's attendance does not otherwise cause the nurse to receive a premium or overtime rate of pay.
 In the event a nurse is required by the Agency to attend in-service educational functions or staff meetings outside of his/her normal work hours, time spent at such functions will be considered as time worked under this Agreement.
 A minimum of one (1) hour's pay shall be paid for attendance under the preceding sentence, if the time spent at such functions is not continuous with the nurse's normal work hours.
-Voluntary educational functions and staff meetings outside of a nurse's scheduled hours shall be compensated at the nurse's straight-time rate of pay without a minimum one (1) hour requirement.
+Voluntary educational functions and staff meetings outside of a nurse's scheduled hours shall be compensated at the nurse's straight-time rate of pay without a minimum one (1) hour requirement. - 16.3 Educational Hours and Expenses.
+The Agency shall provide an annual maximum of 600 educational hours paid at straight-time rates for nurses who have been employed by the Agency for at least six (6) months, to attend non-mandatory educational programs either on site or off site.
+The Agency shall further provide an annual maximum of

-16.3 Educational Hours and Expenses.
-The Agency shall provide an annual maximum of 600\500 educational hours paid at straight-time rates for nurses who have been employed by the Agency for at least six (6) months, to attend non-mandatory educational programs either on site or off site.
-The Agency shall further provide an annual maximum of \$24,000 to assist participating nurses in meeting registration fees and related expenses in conjunction with attending such educational programs.
+\$24,000 to assist participating nurses in meeting registration fees and related expenses in conjunction with attending such educational programs.
 Such days and funds shall be allocated proportionally to each program, subject to being pooled together on or after February 1 of each year and determined based on protocols set by the Professional Nursing Care Committee.
 Educational days and funds must be used for bona fide education related to the nurse's position or likely nursing opportunities within the Agency, which will benefit both the Agency and the nurse.